Azure-Samples/cognitive-services-speech-sdk/quickstart/cpp/macos/from-microphone/README.md

 # Quickstart: Recognize speech in C++ for macOS

 This sample demonstrates how to recognize speech with C++ using the Speech SDK for macOS.
-See the [accompanying article](https://docs.microsoft.com/azure/cognitive-services/speech-service/quickstarts/speech-to-text-from-microphone?tabs=dotnet%2Cx-android%2CmacOS%2Cjava-runtime%2Cwindowsinstall&pivots=programming-language-cpp) on the SDK documentation page for step-by-step instructions.
+See the [QuickStart Documentation](https://docs.microsoft.com/azure/cognitive-services/speech-service/quickstarts/speech-to-text-from-microphone?tabs=dotnet%2Cx-android%2CmacOS%2Cjava-runtime%2Cwindowsinstall&pivots=programming-language-cpp) on the SDK documentation page for step-by-step instructions.

 ## Prerequisites

-* A subscription key for the Speech service.
-See [Try the speech service for free](https://docs.microsoft.com/azure/cognitive-services/speech-service/get-started).
+* A subscription key for the Speech service is needed.
+See [To receive your Subscription Key for free](https://azure.microsoft.com/en-us/free/cognitive-services/).
 * A Mac with a working microphone.

 ## Build the sample